TheColourYellow/Autumn-2025-SDP-1/README.md

 ## Overview
 The Bookstore Management System is a desktop application that allows users to browse, purchase, and manage books.
 Regular users can register, log in, add books to their cart, buy books and view their user details and order history on a profile page.
-Administrators have access to a management page where they can add, edit, and remove books from the store.
+Admin users have access to a management page where they can add, edit, and remove books from the store.

 ## Features